k2view-academy/K2View-Academy/articles/19_Broadway/actors/08_sequence_implementation_guide.md

 ### Sequence Next Value

-The implemented Sequence Next Value method depends on where the sequence is managed and is determined by the **sequenceInterface** setting.
+The sequence next value implementation method depends on where the sequence is managed that is defined by the **sequenceInterface** setting.
 The following use cases are supported:

-* IN-MEMORY or Redis, useful for testing purposes only since it can be used only in a single node configuration.
+* IN-MEMORY or Redis, useful for testing only since it can be used only in a single node configuration.
 * DB sequence.
 To implement it, set the **maskingId** to the sequence name defined in the **sequenceInterface** DB.

 ### Sequence Initiation Method